kenny-io/moqa/README.md

    - Go to SQL Editor
    - Copy the contents of `supabase/migrations/20250102194523_divine_wind.sql`
    - Run the SQL script
+   - Handle RLS policies as you see fit

 ### Step 3: Environment Setup